uclahs-cds/pipeline-call-sSNV/README.md

 #### 1. `Manta` v1.6.0
 The input pair of tumor/normal BAM files are used by Manta to produce candidate small indels via the `Manta` somatic configuration protocol. *Note, larger (structural) variants are also produced and can be retrieved from the intermediate files directory if save intermediate files is enabled.*
 #### 2. `Strelka2` v2.9.10
 The input pair of tumor/normal BAM files, along with the candidate small indel file produced by `Manta` are used by `Strelka2` to create lists of somatic single nucleotide and small indel variants, both in VCF format.
-Lower quality variants that did not pass filtering are subsequently removed, yielding `somatic_snvs_pass.vcf` and `somatic_indels_pass.vcf` files.
+Lower quality variants that did not pass filtering are subsequently removed, yielding `.SNV-pass.vcf.gz` and `.Indel-pass.vcf.gz` files.

 ### GATK Mutect2

 #### 1. Define intervals for scattering
-`params.intersect_regions` if defined, other the entire reference genome is split into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
+The `params.intersect_regions` of the reference genome are split into x intervals for parallelization, where x is defined by `params.scatter_count`.
 #### 2. Call small somatic variants
 Call somatic variants with `Mutect2`.
 #### 3. Merge